technoroad/TR-IMU1647X/README.md

 - [ADSI16475-2](https://www.analog.com/jp/products/adis16475.html)
   - Precision, Miniature MEMs IMU

-The default is dedicated to ADIS16495-2, so the firmware needs to be updated if another sensor is used.

 Support for other sensors is possible by adding a library of sensors.

 # SPI Mode